thiblahute/meson-website/Cheat-sheet.md

 ## Adding some optimization to debug builds ##

 By default the debug build does not use any optimizations.
 This is the desired approach most of the time.
 However some projects benefit from having some minor optimizations enabled.
-Gcc even has a specific compiler flag <tt>-Og</tt> for this.
+Gcc even has a specific compiler flag `-Og` for this.
 To enable its use, just issue the following command.

     mesonconf -Dcargs=-Og